-Either snow is exceptionally rare at this location or this station did not reliably report it during the last 12 months.
+Either snow is exceptionally rare at this location or this station did not reliably report it during 2013.

 Humidity is an important factor in determining how weather conditions feel to a person experiencing them.
 Hot and humid days feel even hotter than hot and dry days because the high level of water content in humid air discourages the evaporation of sweat from a person's skin.

 When reading the graph below, keep in mind that the hottest part of the day tends to be the least humid, so the daily low (brown) traces are more relevant for understanding daytime comfort than the daily high (blue) traces, which typically occur during the night.
-Applying that observation, the least humid month of the last 12 months was February with an average daily low humidity of 62%, and the most humid month was December with an average daily low humidity of 73%.
+Applying that observation, the least humid month of 2013 was February with an average daily low humidity of 62%, and the most humid month was November with an average daily low humidity of 72%.